 We suggest a balance of quantitative work with less quantitative courses each semester.
-For example, Data & Decisions works well with Marketing Management or Management in Organizations.
+For example, Business Analytics works well with Marketing Management or Management in Organizations.
 Similar courses serve as a complement to Corporate Financial Reporting.

 Professional MBA Course Flow Chart—This chart illustrates the progression of courses in the order which courses should be taken to satisfy prerequisites.

 Find out when the required core courses are offered in your area, then use the Plan of Study (see box at top of page) to help in considering the sequence to follow in completing core courses, and the time frame to complete the program.

 The MBA-PM Program affords students the opportunity to select the electives that fit their professional goals and objectives.
 MBA-PM students are not required to have a concentration.